joakim/bismark/readme.md

 Definitions have the syntax `[key]: value` and are [referenced](#references) using `[key]`.

-Definitions are used for snippets, abbreviations and notes.
+Definitions are used for snippets, abbreviations, citations and notes.

 For snippets, the `key` must start with a `+`.
 For abbreviations, the `key` must start with a `?`.
+For citations, the `key` must start with a `^`.
 For notes, the `key` must start with a `*`.

 The `key` is case insensitive and can't contain spaces, `[` or `]`.

 	[+wikipedia]: http://en.wikipedia.org/wiki/
 	[?SQL]: Structured Query Language
+	[^1]: D.D.
+Chamberlin, <Oral history interview with Donald D. Chamberlin https://hdl.handle.net/11299/107215> (Charles Babbage Institute, 2001).
 	[*a]: In fact, many still pronounce it "sequel".

 Square brackets are also used by [checkboxes](#checkboxes), [comments](#comments) and [extensions](/extras.md#extensions).